Al1002/cpp_clock/README.md

 # CPP CLOCK (V1.3)

 A C++ class for tracking real time.
-Includes Unix and MinGW implementation.
+Includes Unix and Windows implementation.

 Includes class `Clock`.
 It tracks real time (not thread time).